OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 **How should the instructor prepare?**

 - Read through the lesson plan.
-- Set up an email account to use to demo 2FA -- a secondary or dummy gmail account is a good option for this.
+- Set up an email account to use to demo 2FA—a secondary or dummy gmail account is a good option for this.
 - Read the two recommended participant readings.
 - If you're unfamiliar with concepts in the lesson plan, the recommended readings at the end of this lesson are an excellent way to build your own knowledge store.
-You should also review the [phishing](LINKTK) lesson and recommended readings -- they'll help you articulate the importance of 2FA.
+You should also review the [phishing](LINKTK) lesson and recommended readings—they'll help you articulate the importance of 2FA.
 - If you're working with a larger organization, check with their IT team to find out if their organizational email supports 2FA.
-It may not be supported -- or they may require and enforce it already.
+It may not be supported—or they may require and enforce it already.
 Either way, you'll want to tailor your conversation to their circumstances.
 - If possible, check with participants to find out their primary email provider (Gmail, Hotmail, corporate, etc.).
-The lesson plan covers setting up 2FA for Gmail -- you may need to review instructions for other providers beforehand based on the needs of your participants.
+The lesson plan covers setting up 2FA for Gmail—you may need to review instructions for other providers beforehand based on the needs of your participants.

 **Followup Opportunities**